AshampooSystems/boden/README.md

 1. If you want to run Android Applications in the Android Emulator, follow the steps below.

+#### 2. Install Android NDK

+1. On the “Welcome to Android” screen, click Configure and select SDK Manager.
+1. Click on the SDK Tools tab.
+1. Select NDK from the list and click OK.
+1. Confirm the change by clicking OK in the popup window.
+1. Accept the NDK license agreement.
+1. The NDK component is being installed, grab another drink.
+1. After the installation has finished, click Finish.
+The installation is now complete.

 #### 3. Configure Ubuntu for Running Android Emulator

 1. Open up a terminal and run the following command: